xzYue/odoo/doc/howtos/web.rst

     need to explore ``product.product`` in order to create the right domain to select just pet toys.

-    In Odoo, images are generally stored in regular fields encoded as base64_, HTML supports displaying images straight from base64 with :samp:`<img src="data:{mime_type};base64,{base64_image_data}"/>`
+    In Modoo, images are generally stored in regular fields encoded as base64_, HTML supports displaying images straight from base64 with :samp:`<img src="data:{mime_type};base64,{base64_image_data}"/>`